Feature request #4358

 New description: I would say one way to handle this would be to have a tree list like in Qt Designer that shows you the controls that you can pick and bring it forward or back.

 #4 Updated by Thaddeus - over 7 years ago

 - File Inkscape_ClickOnXMLeditor.png added

 A simple Listbox/Dropdown Listbox listing all the objects for selection would do: it better than editing the zValue manually as I'm doing now.

 All of the following programs allow selection of the front-most only object when clicking on the main canvas, but offer options as described below.

 A known CAD program uses the Ctrl key to cycle through and highlight all items below the cursor: pressing control and leftclick once and enters Cycle mode, release control and subsequent leftclicks cycle through all objects in a loop until rightclick is pressed and then the selection set is created.

 Scribus has a more sophisticated object manager: the Outline Pallete.
 It's a floating/dockable panel or window showing a tree like structure of all objects which have unique names.
 Any object can be selected here and more..
 Control leftclick also cycles through all objects on the cancas, just like the CAD program above.

 Inkscape has a XML editor with similar capabilities as Scribus, but also allows one to edit the XML code from inside: very cool.
 In QGIS I open the QGS file in my Geany text editor and manually change/swap the zValue, save and reopen on QGIS.
 Also, Alter cycles through all objects in Inkscape.

-#15 Updated by Nyall Dawson over 4 years ago
+#15 Updated by Nyall Dawson almost 6 years ago

 - Subject changed from Select a Composer Object hiding behind other objects. to Implement an item "tree" for composers